SMS Notification Best Practices 2026 | MagicBell

 Common Filtering Triggers:

-As of February 2025, all major US carriers block 100% of unregistered 10DLC application-to-person traffic.
-This is not throttling — unregistered messages are completely blocked.
+Since February 2025, all major US carriers block unregistered 10DLC traffic.
+This is not just throttling.
+Unregistered messages are fully blocked.

-- Business verification required (tax IDs, company registration, domain-based email, two-factor authentication).
+• Verify your business (tax IDs, company registration, domain email, two-factor auth).

-- Carriers match messages against registrations in real-time.
+• Carriers match messages to registrations in real time.

-- High opt-out rates, spam complaints, or unusual traffic patterns trigger filtering even for registered campaigns.
+• High opt-out rates, spam complaints, or odd traffic patterns trigger filtering, even for registered campaigns.

-- Carriers can now suspend or deactivate non-compliant campaigns without warning.
+• Carriers can suspend non-compliant campaigns without warning.

-Best Practice: Register all campaigns with carriers and maintain high trust scores through low complaint rates.
+Best Practice: Register all campaigns with carriers.
+Keep complaint rates low to maintain a high trust score.

 External Resource: CTIA Messaging Principles